Chart Color Schemes

 Health performance in Home Hill is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The most common medical conditions are arthritis (impacting 12.4% of residents) and mental health issues (8.6%), while 60.5% declare themselves completely clear of medical ailments, compared to 67.6% in the rest of Queensland.
-Working-age population health challenges include elevated chronic condition rates.
-The area has 28.0% of residents aged 65 and over (828 people), higher than the 20.4% in the rest of Queensland.
-Senior health outcomes present some challenges, with national rankings broadly in line with the general population.
+The most prevalent medical conditions are arthritis (affecting 12.4% of residents) and mental health issues (8.6%).
+Conversely, 60.5% of residents report no medical ailments, compared to 67.6% in Regional Qld.
+Working-age population faces notable health challenges with elevated chronic condition rates.
+Home Hill has a higher proportion of seniors, at 28.7% (854 people), than Regional Qld's 20.4%.
+Senior health outcomes present some challenges but align broadly with national rankings for the general population.

 Frequently Asked Questions - Health